Universal bound on microwave dissipation in superconducting circuits

 where \( \alpha = L_{\rm K}/(L_{\rm K}+ L_{\rm g})\) is the kinetic inductance fraction with $L_{\rm g}$ the geometric inductance.
 Remarkably, this result recovers the empirical trend captured by Eq. (\ref{Q_film}).
 Since the coherence length \( \xi \) typically varies within a factor of three across disordered materials --usually \( 5~\text{nm} \lesssim \xi \lesssim 15~\text{nm} \)-- and \( \alpha \lesssim 1 \) for devices with large kinetic inductance, this implies \( Q_{\rm qp} \sim 0.2 \, \Omega.{\rm m} \times \sigma_2 \) (with $a=\xi \sim 10$ nm and $\eta \sim 10^{-3}$).
 This is in excellent agreement with the observed scaling in the low-\( \sigma_2 \) regime in Fig. \ref{fig1}.

-In the Supp.
-Mat., we derive more accurate estimates for \( \sigma_1 \) under various dissipation mechanisms (see Supplementary Materials Fig.~\ref{fig:qp_dissip-mechanisms}) by combining realistic distribution functions for localized quasiparticles with disorder-broadened density of states~\cite{Abrikosov1960,Larkin72}.
-This framework provides a comprehensive classification of quasiparticle-induced losses and highlights open theoretical questions (see Suppl.
-Mat.
-Fig.~\ref{fig:nonequil-qp-dissip_types_qualitative-diag}).
-Notably, our more elaborated estimate of the prefactor agrees well with the diagonal trend in Fig.~\ref{fig1} (see Eq.~(\ref{eq:quality-factor_numerical-estimate_dirty-limit}) in Supp.
-Mat.).
+In the Supplementary Materials, we derive more accurate estimates for \( \sigma_1 \) under various dissipation mechanisms (see Supplementary Materials Fig.~\ref{fig:qp_dissip-mechanisms}) by combining realistic distribution functions for localized quasiparticles with disorder-broadened density of states~\cite{Abrikosov1960,Larkin72}.
+This framework provides a comprehensive classification of quasiparticle-induced losses and highlights open theoretical questions (see Supplementary Materials Fig.~\ref{fig:nonequil-qp-dissip_types_qualitative-diag}).
+Notably, our more elaborated estimate of the prefactor agrees well with the diagonal trend in Fig.~\ref{fig1} (see Eq.~(\ref{eq:quality-factor_numerical-estimate_dirty-limit}) in Supplementary Materials.).

-Extending Eq.~\eqref{eq:Qi} to clean superconducting cavities with large \( \sigma_2 \) values leads to a distinct scaling, \( Q_i \propto \sigma_2^{3/2} \), due to the small kinetic inductance fraction \( \alpha \sim \omega \lambda / c \ll 1 \), which is dominated by geometric inductance (\( c \) is the speed of light).
-Remarkably, the best-performing cavities in Fig.~\ref{fig1} align with the corresponding slope 3/2, shown by grey dotted line, consistent with conductive loss.
-We emphasize, nonetheless, that applying the localized quasiparticle model to the clean limit predicts quality factors indicated by the upper red strip in Fig.~\ref{fig1}, significantly exceeding the existing data --even though it correctly captures the dependence on $\sigma_2$ related to conductive loss.
+Extending Eq.~\eqref{eq:Qi} to clean superconducting cavities with large \( \sigma_2 \) values (see Supplementary Materials \ref{subsec:Localized-states_direct-ionization_clean-limit}) leads to a distinct scaling, \( Q_i \propto \sigma_2^{3/2} \), due to the small kinetic inductance fraction \( \alpha \sim \omega \lambda / c \ll 1 \), which is dominated by geometric inductance (\( c \) is the speed of light).
+Remarkably, the best-performing cavities in Fig.~\ref{fig1} align with the corresponding slope 3/2, shown by the grey dashed line, consistent with conductive loss.
+We emphasize, nonetheless, that applying the localized quasiparticle ionization model to the clean limit (see Supplementary Materials \ref{subsec:Localized-states_direct-ionization_clean-limit}) predicts quality factors indicated by the upper red strip in Fig.~\ref{fig1}, significantly exceeding the existing data --even though it correctly captures the dependence on $\sigma_2$ related to conductive loss.
 Therefore, attributing the observed \( Q_i \propto \sigma_2^{3/2} \) scaling in the best-performing cavities to localized quasiparticles requires further investigation.
+A recent work~\cite{Fischer2025} indirectly confirms our conclusions by suggesting that a finite density of delocalized quasiparticles that do not recombine may also contribute to dissipation in this regime, thereby lowering the conductive-loss limit relative to that expected from localized quasiparticles alone.